Thursday, 25 October 2012

 I’d say no. Not even a violent psychopath is literally evil.
 For a psychopath, the suffering of others doesn’t register particularly highly or he simply doesn’t care.
 Note that most psychopaths aren’t actually violent, despite their poor rap in popular culture.
 It’s quite likely that more than a few princes of industry are psychopaths, along with politicians in general.

-Remember to commit an evil act (at least in my conception of the term), you must know and understand that there is a good or right way to act, within a broad context, and must act deliberately in a way that is contrary it.
+Remember that to commit an evil act (at least in my conception of the term), you must know and understand that there is a good or right way to act, within a broad context, and must act deliberately in a way that is contrary it.
 Perhaps examples might help explain.

 When it comes to examples of evil, most people like to use events like the Holocaust or perhaps Jonestown.
 Not me, so let’s look at “Who Shot Mr Burns?”
 (Spoiler warning!)